GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

 1. Spend **10 minutes** documenting the digital transformation requirement and candidate data source as outlined in the case study and the scenario of this lab.

-### Task 2: Discuss the findings with the Instructor

-1. The instructor will stop the group to discuss the findings.

-> **Result**: After you completed this exercise, you have created a Microsoft Word document that identifies the digital transformation requirement that Azure Databricks will meet and a candidate data source.

 ## Exercise 2: Work with Azure Databricks